St Mary Magdalen Nunnery, Bristol: Foundation

 The nunnery was founded by Eva Fitzharding, who endowed it with lands in Southmead and became its first prioress.
 Her ancestry is not known.
 She was the widow of Robert Fitzharding, a wealthy burgess of Bristol who had risen to become the Lord of Berkeley.
 He had founded St Augustine's Abbey, which later became Bristol Cathedral, and he too ended his days as a canon of the religious house he had founded.

 Later history

 From the 13th century onwards the nunnery was very poor, and for that reason exempt from taxation and procuration payments to the Bishop of Worcester, within whose diocese the nunnery was.
 In 1480 when William Worcester was measuring out Bristol's religious buildings, there were only three nuns.
 He paced out their church as being just 27 steps long.
-His steps have been estimated at around 21 inches (53 cm) on average.
+His steps have been estimated at 21 inches (53 cm) on average.
 Some remains of the nunnery, Perpendicular in style, have been found on the site of the King David Inn.

 In 1535 when the net annual incomes of the Bristol religious houses were assessed in the Valor Ecclesiasticus, St Mary Magdalen had a complement of 2 nuns and an income of £21, compared to the figures of 19 and £670 for St Augustine's Abbey.